ktap/ktap/doc/tutorial.md

 # Introduction

-ktap is a new script-based dynamic tracing tool for linux http://www.ktap.org
+ktap is a new script-based dynamic tracing tool for Linux http://www.ktap.org

-ktap is a new script-based dynamic tracing tool for Linux, it uses a scripting language and lets the user trace the Linux kernel dynamically. ktap is designed to give operational insights with interoperability that allows users to tune, troubleshoot and extend kernel and application.
+ktap is a new script-based dynamic tracing tool for Linux.
+It uses a scripting language and lets the user trace the Linux kernel dynamically. ktap is designed to give operational insights with interoperability that allows users to tune, troubleshoot and extend kernel and application.
-It's similar with Linux Systemtap and Solaris Dtrace.
+It's similar to Linux SystemTap and Solaris DTrace.

-ktap has different design principles from Linux mainstream dynamic tracing language in that it's based on bytecode, so it doesn't depend upon GCC, doesn't require compiling kernel module for each script, safe to use in production environment, fulfilling the embedded ecosystem's tracing needs.
+ktap has different design principles from Linux mainstream dynamic tracing language in that it's based on bytecode, so it doesn't depend upon GCC, doesn't require compiling a kernel module for each script, safe to use in production environment, fulfilling the embedded ecosystem's tracing needs.

 Highlights features:

 * a simple but powerful scripting language
-* register based interpreter (heavily optimized) in Linux kernel
+* register-based interpreter (heavily optimized) in Linux kernel
 * small and lightweight
-* not depend on the gcc toolchain for each script run
+* not depend on the GCC toolchain for each script run
 * easy to use in embedded environments without debugging info
 * support for tracepoint, kprobe, uprobe, function trace, timer, and more
-* supported in x86, arm, ppc, mips
+* supported in x86, ARM, PowerPC, MIPS
 * safety in sandbox

 # Getting started

 Requirements

-* Linux 3.1 or later (requiring some kernel patches for kernel earlier than 3.1)
+* Linux 3.1 or later (patches are required for earlier versions)
 * `CONFIG_EVENT_TRACING` enabled
 * `CONFIG_PERF_EVENTS` enabled
 * `CONFIG_DEBUG_FS` enabled